 Nakto Camel E-Bike Model Line

 Another popular terrifically budget-friendly line in Nakto’s catalog, the Camel offers variations for both men and women.
-You can choose between 250W or 350W motors, depending on whether you need more motor assist or not.
+You can choose between 250W or 350W motors, depending on whether you need more motor assistance or not.
 Regardless of what you choose, know that it’s the same rear hub motor as the Classic’s, although the models in this line are a bit more affordable.

 Other notable components include the chain guides, suspension fork, and fenders.
 And who doesn’t love getting the front basket and rear seat post for less than $800?
 As the brand claims, this is indeed a value-priced e-bike that stands out for the e-bike experience you get out of it relative to the cost.